cheneyshreve/cheneyshreve.github.io/_portfolio/00_blocipedia.md

 layout: post
 title: Blocipedia
 thumbnail-path: "img/about_wikis.png"
-short-description: Blocipedia is a production quality SaaS app that allows users to create their own wikis.
+short-description: Blocipedia is a production quality SaaS app that allows users to create their own wikis made with Ruby-on-Rails.

 ---
 ## Explanation